Vision-CAIR/MiniGPT4-video/README.md

 ## :fire: Training

 ### Training datasets
+After downloading the datasets below, **you should go to the datasets configuration folder here minigpt4/configs/datasets set the paths for each dataset there.**
 Image text training<br>
-You can find the steps to download the datasets in [MiniGPT4](https://github.com/Vision-CAIR/MiniGPT-4/datasets)<br>
+You can find the steps to download the datasets in [MiniGPT4](https://github.com/Vision-CAIR/MiniGPT-4/tree/main/dataset)<br>
 + LAION <br>
 + Conceptual Captions <br>
 + SBU <br>